Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 These functions execute an SQL query on the database and convert the result into a `DataFrame` object.
 If a limit is provided, only that many rows will be returned from the result.

-**readSqlQuery(dbConfig: DbConnectionConfig, sqlQuery: String, limit: Int, inferNullability: Boolean): AnyFrame**
+**readSqlQuery(dbConfig: DbConnectionConfig, sqlQuery: String, limit: Int, inferNullability: Boolean, dbType: DbType?): AnyFrame**

 Execute a specific SQL query on the SQL database and retrieve the resulting data as an AnyFrame.